Lift Ships (tm) a short story of possibilities: Copyright(c) bf, 2019, All Rights Reserved.

 Dogs can't count past 4 (5 on a good day) At least we simians

-Jack: "Me not moron, me trace me bloodlines to the famous
+Jack: "Me not moron, me trace me bloodlines to famous

-Tang: "I rest my case..By the way, you are an Australian Shepard,
+Tang: "I rest my case..By the way, you are an Australian Shepherd,

-not Austrian..and Rin Tin Tin was a German Shepard and a girl, to boot!"
+not Austrian..and Rin Tin Tin was a German Shepherd, and from France, to boot!"

 Me bet lose overalls when playing for real."